adtork/Jeremy-Azure-lab/basic-bgp-remove-private-as/readme.md

 ## BGP Remove Private AS Notes

--Used on edge routers to remove sending private ASNs to an upstream peer.
+- Used on edge routers to remove sending private ASNs to an upstream peer.
--Remove private AS can only be used for eBGP neighbors.
+- Remove private AS can only be used for eBGP neighbors.
--You can't remove private AS for an eBGP peer if the local device is originating the network.
+- You can't remove private AS for an eBGP peer if the local device is originating the network.
--By default, if you have a mix of public and private ASNs, the router won’t remove any ASNs.
+- By default, if you have a mix of public and private ASNs, the router won’t remove any ASNs.
--If the AS path contains the AS number of the eBGP neighbor then it won’t be removed.
+- If the AS path contains the AS number of the eBGP neighbor then it won’t be removed.
--Lab is preconfigured with basic BGP info.
+- Lab is preconfigured with basic BGP info.
 R1 is advertising loopback 1.1.1.1/32

-*By default, R3 will prefix 1.1.1.1/32 with ASN 2 and 65001.
+**By default, R3 will prefix 1.1.1.1/32 with ASN 2 and 65001.**
 <pre lang="...">
 R3#sh ip bgp
 BGP table version is 2, local router ID is 3.3.3.3